• Skip to primary navigation

 Nandor Barta

-You can turn pearl oyster mushrooms into a deliciously crispy, chewy beef-like steak.
-Just take a cluster of mushrooms marinated in teriyaki sauce and pan-fry it between two cast iron skillets to make them flat and crispy.
-In 20 minutes, you will have yourself a flavorful mushroom steak.
+Take a cluster of oyster mushrooms and marinate it in teriyaki sauce.
+Next, pan-fry it between two cast iron skillets to make them flat and crispy.
+In 20 minutes you will have yourself a flavorful oyster mushroom steak.

 Print Recipe Pin Recipe